dogeri28/CubeTechnicalAssignment/ReadMe.md

   ### Configuration API Launch settings

   1. The project uses Swagger UI to expose the end point. the launch settings have predefined ip/host addresses.
 Please update to match your IP needs.
-Please make a note of the paths as it will be needed when configuring the Angular App.
+Please make a note of the path as it will be needed when configuring the Angular App in the next section.

-  ## Configuring the Front End
+  ### Configuring the Front End

   1.  open the front end folder and replace the api endpoint string on **line 16**.
       **temperature-converter/src/app/data/data.service.ts**